joshualibrarian/wim/doc/protocol.md

 ## Initialization

-This protocol begins it's initializtion process exactly as the SMTP protocol does.
+This protocol begins its initialization process exactly as the SMTP protocol does.
 Optionally (but active by default) with TLS, an (initially ASCII) text-based TCP/IP connection is made and from a client to a server.
-Since "servers" routinely make outgoing connections to other hosts and clients can recieve connections if they are network accessible, in the context of this document, *client* refers always to the host initiating the connection, and *server*, to the host on the recieving end of that connection.
+Since "servers" routinely make outgoing connections to other hosts and clients can receive connections if they are network accessible, in the context of this document, *client* refers always to the host initiating the connection, and *server*, to the host on the receiving end of that connection.

 When initially connecting to a new host, the client does not know if it will find another WMM peer or an actual SMTP server.
 The server response line includes a marker, as any SMTP client would, signifying what kind of host they've found: